The ultimate guide to attaching metal tube to a shipping container

 There are four main orientations that you can fix the tube to your shipping container:

-1. Vertically from a single corner casting.
+Attach a tube vertically from a single corner casting

 Using a vertical tube clamp (also known as single unbored or undrilled palm railing tube clamp), you can attach a short tube vertically up the side of, or above the container.
 As used in our signpost example and our half height floodlight kit.